THE BACK STORY

 The world hands us profound story material every day.
 Much of it either melts me or boils my blood.
 Then it numbs me.
 But then...it fuels me.

 As a teller of tales, I can’t un-see, so instead, I use the loudest voice I know.

 THE NUTS 'N' BOLTS

 Award-winning filmmaker Tanya Maryniak directs and edits documentary films that inspire social change.
-With a degree in New Media from Ryerson, Tanya has worked in film and television since 2000, traveling to some of the planet’s remotest corners to satisfy her storytelling addiction.
+With a degree in New Media from Toronto Metropolitan University (formally Ryerson University), Tanya has worked in film and television for over 20 years, traveling to some of the planet’s remotest corners to satisfy her storytelling addiction.

-Recently, Tanya directed and edited I Am Jackie O, a biopic on the iconic yet elusive First Lady Jacqueline Kennedy Onassis.
-Forgotten Huts, a film Tanya directed was nominated for 6 Leos, including Best Documentary and Best Direction in Documentary.
+Recently, Tanya won a Leo award for editing British Columbia: An Untold History, a 4 part series that uses the diverse voices of historians, elders, authors and families to re-tell the stories of BC.
+Tanya directed and edited I Am Jackie O, a biopic on the iconic yet elusive First Lady Jacqueline Kennedy Onassis.
+Forgotten Huts, a film Tanya directed was nominated for 6 Leos awards, including Best Documentary and Best Direction in Documentary.
 The Prestige Film Awards honoured Tanya’s film Every Child with their Humanitarian Award and Gold Award for Best Directing.
 Tanya received two Leo nominations for her work with academy-award winner John Zaritsky on Do You Really Want To Know? and Wild Horse Redemption.
 And in 2016, her skills were key to winning the Leo’s Best Documentary Award for Network Entertainment’s Johnny Cash American Rebel.